Tips to Attracting Your Own Talent Back to the Office

 What you want to avoid in this scenario is seemingly the easiest option – force your employees to go back to work via company mandates.
 Not only will this ruffle feathers, but you will likely lose some of your workforce (remember that stat above?) and also deter any potential applicants.

-This article will cover the right way to get people back in the office: show them that they actually want to.
+This article will cover the right way to get people back in the office: show them that they actually want to, and help your business create a place that works for employees.
+With data on workplace behaviours, creating this workplace is straightforward.
+Workplace management tools are the best way to do this.

 Above all else, employees need to feel safe – physically, mentally, and financially.
 Employers should explicitly, repeatedly, and transparently describe how they plan to make their workplace a safe place.